Profility/hanime-scraper/README.md

 # H-Anime Scraper
-A simple hanime.tv scraper using BeautifulSoup4
+A simple hanime.tv scraper that scrapes release information using BeautifulSoup4

 Note: Please put a ratelimit or proxy to all of the HTTP Requests to prevent getting banned from accessing the hanime.tv website, just in case.